Graduate School

 Successful completion of a final oral examination is required for all master's degrees with the exception of the following graduate programs:

-- EdM students who complete the nonthesis option must take a final written examination.
+- EdM students who complete the nonthesis option must complete a capstone defense.

 - MBA students submit capstone projects that are assessed at the curricular core and graduate option levels, in addition to being assessed upon their fulfillment of graduate learning outcomes.

-- MCoun students admitted to the program beginning June 2017 must successfully pass a nationally administered exam determined by program faculty.
+- MCoun students must successfully pass a nationally administered exam determined by program faculty.

-- MEng students in most majors may complete degree requirements by successfully completing a portfolio course and earning a passing grade on a portfolio in lieu of a final oral examination.
+- MEng students in most, but not all, majors may complete degree requirements by successfully completing a portfolio or project course and earning a passing grade on a portfolio in lieu of a final oral examination.

 - MPH students must complete final assessments or oral examinations based upon the academic option in which they are enrolled.